manualChair/commonlib/README.md

 ## Comparison of Real Numbers

 Real numbers always include calculation errors.
 If there is a condition such as what to do if the comparison of real numbers in this library is equal, the comparison of real numbers will judge the value set in the global variable \*tolerance\* as an allowable value.
-Used in linear algebra-related functions.
+Used in linear algebra related functions.

 (EOF)